• Skip to primary navigation

 By Air: Brisbane is the main International Airport.
 Cairns and the Gold Coast also have international airports.
 There are many large Domestic Airports around Qld servicing major hubs around Australia, with many Regional Airports dotted around the State.

 By Train: Queensland is serviced very well by trains covering a vast majority of the State.
-There are also a number of tourist trains such as The Westlander and Spirit of the Outback.
+There are also many tourist trains such as, The Westlander and Spirit of the Outback.

 By Sea: Pre-COVID times Queensland had 13 cruise ship destinations, Brisbane, Moreton Island, Mooloolaba, Fraser Island, Gladstone, Hamilton Island, Airlie Beach, Townsville, Trinity Wharf Cairns, Yorkey's Knob, Port Douglas, Cooktown, and Thursday and Lizard Islands.
 At present cruising is on hold.